The Everglades: Land of the Miccosukee

 Piloting his airboat deeper into the Everglades, John Tigertail points to an island of cypress trees ahead.
 “My camp,’’ he tells me.
 At the dock, he suddenly starts grunting.
 An unseen alligator, hiding in the thick weeds, grunts back a greeting.
 “My grandmother,’’ he says with a smile, “taught me how to talk alligator.’’

-Strolling around the island, he shows his hogs and his turtles and his alligators.
+Strolling around the island, he shows his hogs and turtles and alligators.
+“My grandmother,’’ he says with a smile, “taught me how to talk alligator.’’
 They were sick and hurt when he found them.
 When they are healthy, he plans to release them.

 “This is the life I know,’’ he says.
 “This is my world.’’
 When his great grandfather came to the Everglades, skies were black at night except for the countless stars that burned like lasers.
 Now from his camp he can see the glow of Miami.
 Traffic rumbles past on the highway.
 Sometimes you hear horns honking and the boompy boom of heavily amped music.